Rohitaa1306/Mechanistic-Intepretability-of-Transformer/README.md

+For an in-depth analysis of our findings, please refer to the [Mechanistic Interpretability Report](Documentation/Report.pdf).

 # Mechanistic Interpretability of Transformers

 Welcome to the Mechanistic Interpretability of Transformers repository!
 Here, we delve into the fascinating world of transformers, the backbone of language and vision models, to uncover their mysteries.
 This project takes you on a journey of building and training transformers from scratch, with a special focus on unraveling the secrets hidden within their attention layers.